 According to Roy Morgan Research, two out of every five Australians say they ‘tend to snack throughout the day.’
 So if you must munch on something in the afternoon, make sure it’s one of these healthy work snacks that are low on sugar, but high in fibre.
 Check out some of the best healthy snack food ideas below that will keep you feeling full and energized throughout the work day.

 If you’re after a sweet snack, swap out the candy bar for a piece of fruit.
 Try a different piece of fruit every day so you don’t get bored.
 Grab an apple, mandarin, pear, banana, pear, grapes, nectarine or whatever is in season to get a good variety of nutrients and fibre.
+Fruit delivery to the office has never been easier - you don’t ever have to run out of fresh office fruit again.

 If you like a bit of crunch, choose nuts over chips.
 They’re packed with heart-healthy fats including fibre, protein, anti-oxidants, unsaturated fats and other vitamins and minerals.